olliw42/mLRS-docu/docs/FLYSKY_FRM303.md

 Notes:

 - For this 5-way button, 'hold down' means to move it to the bottom, not to press it down
-- To enter the system bootloader for flashing, hold down the button during power up (or use the CLI, LUA script, or OLED if available)
+- To enter the system bootloader for flashing, hold down the button during power up (or use the CLI, Lua script, or OLED if available)

 ## As Receiver ##